Corporate Governance Manual

 The Chairman of the Board of Directors shall preside at all meetings of the Board of Directors and Shareholders.
 The Chairman shall also assist in ensuring compliance with and performance of the Corporate Governance policies and practices.

-As needed or in accordance with applicable regulations such as the Revised Code of Corporate Governance, the roles of Chairman and the CEO may be separated in order to foster an appropriate balance of power, increased accountability, and better capacity for independent decision-making by the Board.
+As needed or in accordance with applicable regulations including Code of Corporate Governance, the roles of Chairman and the CEO may be separated in order to foster an appropriate balance of power, increased accountability, and better capacity for independent decision-making by the Board.
 A clear delineation of functions shall be made between the roles of the Chairman and CEO.

 If the roles of Chairman and CEO are unified, the proper checks and balances shall be laid down to ensure that the Board gets the benefit of independent views and perspectives.